Meditation and Relaxation classes near Aldershot Farnborough Mytchett Camberley Farnham

 By sitting we isolate the core and strengthen the muscles that good posture relies upon.
 We improve mobility, flexion and strength of the back by isolating the bottom of the spine and pelvis and moving everything above.
 The arms are toned via the various arm movements and the shoulders become looser and less tense.
 The hands are the focal point of the mind, so the slow movements aid to calming down a racing anxious mind .

-There's lots of medical research to prove the physical benefits:
+There's lots of medical research to support the benefits of meditation

 Recent research indicates that meditating brings about dramatic effects in as little as a 10-minute session.
-Several studies have demonstrated that subjects who meditated for a short time showed increased alpha waves (the relaxed brain waves) and decreased anxiety and depression as the production of adrenaline decreased.
+Several studies have demonstrated that subjects who meditated for a short time showed increased alpha waves (the relaxed brain waves when healing of the body's physical structure takes place) and decreased anxiety and depression as the production of adrenaline decreased.

 A study at Harvard which used MRI scans to map the brains of participants, has given the first physical proof that meditation can change our minds.
 The study showed that after just 8 weeks of meditation - for half an hour a day - the hippocampus area of the brain (linked to self-awareness, compassion and introspection) became denser and the amygdala -(an area known to be associated with stress and anxiety) had thinned.
 Subjects reported feeling happier, calmer and more in control of themselves.
 What this means is that the brain we have now doesn't have to be the brain we will have in just 8 weeks time - our brains have a type of plasticity - they are constantly changing.
 Mindfulness is the tool which is used to shape the brain.